mehdi-ceng/single-price-card-frontendmentor-challange/README.md

 # single-price-card-frontendmentor-challange
-Implementation of single price card challange by frontendmentor
+Implementation of single price card challange provided by frontendmentor